-Adil Saeed, MD is a graduate of Russia, St Peters-burg Pavlov State Medical University, Recently became a Doctor, And Young writer to be.
+Adil Saeed, MD is MBBS Student At Russia, St Peters-burg Pavlov State Medical University, Recently becoming a Doctor & Young writer to be.

 The average adult needs 7-9 hours of sleep a night.
 Most of us get 6 hours or less.
 Yes, some of you need fewer hours to function at optimal level, and I wish I were in this group!
 Generally speaking, though, most of us lack for adequate sleep.